 The DHS FPO shall provide annual training to Components on this Agreement.

-An annual data call to Components/sub-agencies shall be issued by the DHS FPO for oversight and reporting purposes.
+An annual data call to Components shall be issued by the DHS FPO for oversight and reporting purposes.

 The DHS FPO shall perform an annual audit on no less than 10 percent of undertakings from the previous fiscal year.